-- Vehicles with bucket front seats-The SRS front airbags are designed to protect the driver and front passenger. - Vehicles with bench type front seats-The SRS front airbags are designed to protect the driver and right-front passenger.
-They are not designed to protect occupant in the center position.
+- Vehicles with bucket front seats-The SRS front airbags are designed to protect the driver and front passenger. - Vehicles with bench type front seats-The SRS front airbags are designed to protect the driver and front outside passenger, and they are not designed to protect an occupant in the front center seating position.

 In response to a severe frontal impact, the SRS front airbags work together with the seat belts to help reduce injury by inflating.
-The SRS front airbags help to reduce injuries mainly to the driver's or front passenger's head or chest caused by directly hitting the steering wheel or dashboard.
+The SRS front airbags help reduce injuries mainly to the driver's or front passenger's head or chest caused by hitting the vehicle interior.

 The front passenger airbag is activated even with no passenger in the front seat.

-Be sure to wear your seat belt properly.
+Always wear your seat belt properly.